All Episodes

 He's seen as the future of the Democratic Party.

-And for McCain to write a letter with these words and this tone, accusing him of a personal betrayal, I think the result is going to be that a lot of Democrats are going to say, how dare he write a letter like that to one of our most esteemed colleagues?
+And for McCain to write a letter with these words and this tone, accusing him of a personal betrayal, I think the result is going to be that a lot of Democrats are going to say, how dare he write a letter like that to one of our most esteemed colleagues.

-So a lot of this is kind of puzzling, and again, we don't know what went on privately between McCain and Obama, but something clearly set off Senator McCain in a into a very very bitter response.
+And again, we don't know what went on privately between McCain and Obama, but something clearly set off Senator McCain into a very, very bitter response.

-Now you I kid you not.
+Now, I kid you not.

-I mean, but it's it's it was uncharacteristic of McCain.
+But it was uncharacteristic of McCain.

-You've got to understand the media.
+You've got to understand the media, Jay.

-Jay, the media is living in a bubble.
+The media is living in a bubble.

-And McCain is a god, McCain's angelic.
+And McCain is a God.

 McCain only does this to Bush.